In this article, we’re discussing laptops built on the Intel Lunar Lake (Intel Core Ultra 200V) hardware.

 We’re going through the main characteristics and particularities of the Lunar Lake platforms, which are primarily designed for lightweight and portable devices, and then we’ll curate a list of all the available laptops available with Lunar Lake processors, from Core Ultra 5 up to Core Ultra 9 variants.

-Lunar Lake is Intel’s latest mobile platform as of the second part of 2024 and is also known as Core Ultra 200V or Core Ultra Series 2, succeeding the Meteor Lake Core Ultra hardware launched in late 2023.
+Lunar Lake is Intel’s latest mobile platform as of the second part of 2024 (and most of 2025) and is also known as Core Ultra 200V or Core Ultra Series 2, succeeding the Meteor Lake Core Ultra hardware launched in late 2023.
 But it’s not just a refresh of Meteor Lake, instead is a new approach designed around an SoC (System on a Chip) architecture and a lower-power implementation in this 200V series (with 200U and 200H lineups to follow).

 That means the CPU cores, the integrated GPU, the cache and RAM, the NPU and connectivity are all packed together on the same chip.